 - 8 cups vegetable stock organic or homemade

 - pepper cracked, to taste

 Start by rinsing the lentils in a colander under running water.
 Set aside to drain.

-Heat the olive oil in a large pot and add onions and sauté until translucent.
-Add carrots, garlic, salt, pepper, chili flakes, 1 tbsp. rosemary, oregano and bay leaves.
-Stir well and sauté until carrots are tender.
+Heat the olive oil in a large pot and add onions and sauté until translucent, about 3 minutes.
+Add carrots, garlic, salt, pepper, chilli flakes, 1 tbsp. rosemary, oregano and bay leaves.
+Stir well and sauté until carrots are tender about 5 minutes.

 Add the stock and the lentils and bring to a boil.
 Reduce the heat and let simmer partially covered, until the lentils are soft and have broken apart (around 20-25 minutes).

 Remove the bay leaves.
 Decide at this point if you would like to puree the soup or not.
 I like to leave mine chunky.

 Season the soup with lemon zest and lemon juice.
 Decide if more salt and pepper is needed.

 To serve, combine the feta cheese, 1 tsp minced rosemary and fresh cracked pepper in a bowl.
 Sprinkle over hot bowls of soup and enjoy.